SSH

 $ eval $(ssh-agent)

-Once the password is added, you can ssh into the remote server as normal but will immediately be connected without any further prompts.
+Once the password is added, you can SSH into the remote server as normal, and you will be immediately connected without any further prompts.

 SSH client on Windows